prioti/rails4_sample_app/README.md

-== README
+# Ruby on Rails Tutorial: sample application

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the sample application

 Things you may want to cover:

-* Ruby version
+* Ruby version 4.2.1

 * System dependencies